 Draining the hose is a dirty, wet job.
 I have a 30' hose and have found it easier to just disconnect the hose and blow the water out the other end.
 It's a lot less messy.
 Though if you have a long hose this may not be feasible and draining may be your only option.
 Unless of course you have the luxury of a heated tack room.

-If buying trough de-icers simply isn't cost efficient where you live, consider keeping a plastic storage container near your pastures.
-Inside keep a hammer to break the ice & a pool skimmer to scoop out the ice chunks to slow down the re-freeze.
+If buying tank heaters simply isn't cost efficient where you live, consider keeping a plastic storage container near your pastures.
+Inside keep a hammer to break the ice and a pool skimmer to scoop out the ice chunks to slow down the re-freeze.

 Winter Feeding Ideas